-If you have ever been to the “Ziggurat,” you never forget it.
-Named the “Chet Holifield Federal Building,” this is the IRS tax office in Laguna Niguel, California, where taxpayers or their representatives may go to meet with IRS tax attorneys, Revenue Agents, Collections Officers, or even IRS Criminal Investigation Division Special Agents.
+If you have ever been to the “Ziggurat,” the IRS office in Laguna Niguel, California, you never forget it.
+Named the “Chet Holifield Federal Building,” this is where taxpayers or their representatives may go to meet with IRS tax attorneys, Revenue Agents, Collections Officers, or even IRS Criminal Investigation Division Special Agents.
 Although those meetings can be heated and IRS agents and attorneys can be imposing figures for lay persons, the most memorable part of the experience is the building itself.

 Located at 24000 Avila Rd., Laguna Niguel, California, the exterior of the Zigg has stood-in for futuristic headquarters in the Buck Rogers series and the original Death Race 2000 film.
 It was also an organ-harvesting facility in Coma, starring Michael Douglas, and the CDC in Outbreak.
 In movies, it isn’t usually somewhere you are happy to be.